A couple of days ago, I went to the police station.

 Hey, you might even be some kind of citizen of the universe.
 (Just do me a favor and never use that expression in front of me.
 Thanks.)

 In any case, the other relevant question is: should you assimilate?

 My large annoying coworker back in the day seemed to think that immigrants in the US should make some huge effort and give up their whole identities to please “the locals” in his town in Missouri.

 Just live your life.
 Most people aren’t judging you much anyway, and if they are, they’re probably morons.

 Personally, I’m doing my best here.
-I’ve got my residence permit, my hefty tax bill, and my C2 level of Spanish.
+I’ve got my residence permit, my hefty tax bill, my mortgage, and my C2 level of Spanish.
 The opinions random strangers might have about my lifestyle matter very little to me.